FormidableLabs/react-native-ama/packages/core/docs/core.md

 # Intro

-The core package `react-native-ama` enriches React Native by adding custom hooks and extending its components to prioritize accessibility.
+The core package `react-native-ama` offers essential hooks and components needed to create an app with accessibility in mind.
-The core components in the package are designed to focus solely on accessibility checks without adding additional styling.

 ## Installation